 Next you want to adjust the pool pH, pool alkalinity, calcium hardness and chlorine levels to the ideal levels.
 It’s a good idea to take a sample to your pool dealer and have them test it, to be certain.

-Use the absolute minimum amount of chemicals that will allow the desired effect.
-Do not shock your pool using Trichlor (hypochlorite is safer) and circulate the pool water for 72 hours before shutting down.
+Use the absolute minimum amount of pool chemicals that will allow the desired effect.
+Do not shock your swimming pool using Trichlor (hypochlorite is safer) and circulate the pool water for 72 hours before shutting down.

-Never add chemicals directly to the pool.
+Never add chemicals directly to the swimming pool.
 Dilute them first in a bucket of water and add them to the pool by pouring them into the skimmer while the circulation system is on.

 The chlorine level should not exceed 2.0ppm.

 Never drain your pool.
 For most pools we recommend that you not lower the water below the skimmer.
 However, in northern markets it’s necessary to lower the water below the skimmer mouth.
 Place a gizmo or a weighted plastic milk carton in the skimmer to protect it from freeze damage.
 Once a pool has been filled with water, the liner begins to lose its stretching properties; therefore the pool should be kept full of water at all times.
 The water acts as a protector for the liner and holds the liner in its proper position, thus eliminating any re-stretching and drying out of the vinyl.
 Follow the manufacturer’s recommendations concerning the winterizing of the pump and filter.